Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Humbling Experience

 With a little help—okay, a lot of help—I grabbed a piece of plywood leftover from a previous project, and I decided to just improvise.
 If nothing else, I figured even if it was ugly, at least I was learning.
 As it turns out, blueprints can be more of a suggestion rather than a firm guideline.
-I laughed when it actually worked out; the birdhouse ended up looking like a quirky little shack—not exactly what I envisioned but in its own way.
+I laughed when it actually worked out; the birdhouse ended up looking like a quirky little shack—not exactly what I envisioned but charming in its own way.

 The Real Treasure